 Beet juice tire ballast weighs 10.7 to 11.0 lbs. per gallon.
 Usually, tires are filled to the 12:00 rim position or about 75% full.
 The actual weight is a function of tire size.
 Both front and rear tires can hold liquid ballast.
-Refer to our Tire Fill Chart to select your tire size, gallons required to fill the tire, and the resulting weight that will be added to the tire.
+Refer to our Tire Fill Tool to select your tire size, and you will see the gallons required and the weight that will be added to the tire.

 If you experience a puncture, do not continue to operate the equipment until it is plugged.
 Most minor punctures in tubeless tires can be fixed by plugging the hole just like a car tire.
 Make sure to maintain enough pressure to ensure the tire remains on the bead of the rim.
 Loss of liquid can be minimized by rotating the puncture to the top of the tire to stop the liquid from escaping.
 Our dealers tell us that they can typically recover at least 90% of the ballast in these situations, assuming the leak is rotated to the top and repaired before operating the equipment.